henry-burgess/clumsycode/content/blog/building-and-testing-online-gorilla-experiments-locally/index.md

     // Once all modules are loaded into the window, access Gorilla API and jsPsych library const _gorilla = window['gorilla'];
     const _jsPsych = window['jsPsych'];

     // Make sure Gorilla and jsPsych are loaded if (_gorilla && _jsPsych) {
-      // Require any jsPsych plugins, so that they are loaded here require('jspsych/plugins/jspsych-instructions');
       _gorilla.ready(function() {
         _jsPsych.init({
           display_element: $('#gorilla')[0],